 With the emergence of new marketplaces, new brands also enter into the fray.
 Although the competition becomes tougher, additional investment also comes into the market.
 The EPL (English Premier League) is the best example for this.
 Many EPL clubs have sponsorship contracts with the Far Eastern brands, such as Chang Beer, Kuomo tyres, Mansion Casino, etc. These brands are developing a global profile as well as reinforcing their domestic presence.
 In future, these Far Eastern brands may look to activate sponsorships in the Far Eastern nations from the English market.
 We can say that the face of the sports marketing is changing.
 Many established brands from England are starting to target these sponsorships with an objective to grow business in the emerging markets.
 For example, Standard Chartered Bank looks at its sponsorship contract with the Liverpool FC, as a source to drive more business opportunities in the Far East.

 Generally, companies see sports marketing as a tool to put their brands in front of a universal audience, but the contrary is also possible.
 For example, Aviva insurance is a global brand and it could have sponsored any event or team anywhere in the world.
 Instead, it sponsored the Norwich City.
 This is because, Aviva uses the excitement and passion generated by this team to develop an emotional connection with the public of Norwich, where most of the Aviva’s staffs live.

 The trend of sports marketing appears never-ending.
-The London Olympics 2012 is creating a great buzz worldwide and is anticipated to be the most sponsored and branded Olympic till date.
+The Rio Olympics is creating a great buzz worldwide and is anticipated to be the most sponsored and branded Olympic till date.